icco/nanowrimo/novel.md

 I awoke quickly to the sound of a bell.
 It took me a few seconds to grab my bearings as I glanced at the clock, but everything seemed copasetic.
 It was four in the morning, and I heard movement in the coffee shop below.
 The cold water stung as I showered.
 I put together my bag with the days essentials, and dressed.
 A cute t-shirt, some tight jeans and a pair of flats adorned my fit frame.

 I walked downstairs to see a man putting pastries in a display case and an older woman restocking a fridge with milk.
 The woman's name was Gretta and was both my new boss and land lord.
 She turned towards me as I stood at the bottom of the stair case.
-"Good morning, ________."
+"Good morning, Kristen."
 She said.
 "Sleep well?"

+"Yup.
+How can I help?

+"Why don't you grab one of those bags of beans in the corner and refill the grinder."

+I refilled the grinder, cleaned off a few of the machines and then made the three of us americanos.
+They both said thank you, but from what I could tell, they did not seem too impressed.